-- Appointment of new Producers Direct Trustees: During 2022, five new Trustees will be nominated for appointment to the Producers Direct Board.
-This will include two new Peruvian smallholder producer representatives, and three non-producer Trustees who are based in Kenya, Sweden and the UK. - Governance and Legal Structure: During 2022, Trustees and Management will continue work to review Producers Direct's current legal structure, including potential changes required to scale a successful product sales strategy in both East Africa and Latin America.
-This includes developing the business case for establishing a trading subsidiary of the charity and associated governance structures, and the future relationship between Producers Direct and its sole member, Cafedirect Producers Limited.
+- Appointment of new Producers Direct Trustees: During 2022, six new Trustees were identified as candidates for 2023 appointment to the Producers Direct Board.
+New Trustee candidates include two new Peruvian smallholder producer representatives, and four non-producer Trustees based in Kenya, Sweden and the UK. - Governance and Legal Structure: During 2023, Trustees and Management will continue work to review Producers Direct's current legal structure, including potential changes required to scale a successful product sales strategy in both East Africa and Latin America.
+This includes developing the business case for establishing a trading subsidiary of the charity and associated governance structures, and the future relationship between Producers Direct and its sole member, Cafédirect Producers Limited.
 Legal advice to support Trustees discussions will be sought throughout this process. - Producers Direct's branded Product Sales: Producers Direct will continue testing and growing branded product sales in domestic markets where producer partners are located.
-During 2022, this will include continued trials of branded honey sales into retail and HORECA (Hotels, Restaurants and Cafes) channels in Kenya, and initial trials of branded honey sales in Peru. - Wefarm closure: Wefarm was developed as a project by Producers Direct from 2010-2015 in collaboration with smallholder farmer representatives.
-As outlined in Producers Direct's previous Annual Reports, Wefarm has been operating as an independent for-profit company since January 2015, with the aim of Wefarm accepting further investment to enable Wefarm to significantly scale its user numbers and impact on farmers' livelihoods.
-Producers Direct continued to hold a seat on the Wefarm Board until October 2020, supporting Wefarm's strategic business development and strategy to raise funds through the sale of its equity to organisational and individual investors with a range of social and/or financial investment interests.
-In October 2020, Wefarm completed a Series A+ investment round which provided Producers Direct with the opportunity to sell some of its Wefarm shares.
-Producers Direct has been a minority shareholder in Wefarm since 2020, with a shareholding of less than 1%.
-Wefarm Ltd went into administration in August 2022, resulting in Producers Direct's incurring a net loss of £367,000 in fixed assets investments during 2021.
+This will include continued trials of branded honey sales into retail and HORECA (Hotels, Restaurants and Cafes) channels in Kenya, and into local markets in Peru.